SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 ### EventSource

 The EventSource object owns the long-lived protocol.
 Stream establishment may repeat after an SSE retry. `event source reconnect ...` describes WHATWG/EventSource retry policy only; generic socket retry/reconnect remains Phase 2. `Last-Event-ID`, parsed `retry`, ready states, reconnect timing, and explicit close behavior are unchanged.
+A small safety correction initializes the private configuration pointer to null, guards configuration access in `close()`, and makes destruction call the same idempotent close path.
+This prevents a post-destruction reconnect and supplies one stop for a started object without adding another shutdown state machine.

 ### WebSocket and subprotocols